kachi9833/Kachi/_posts/2023-12-22-Windows-Forensics-checklist-cheatsheet.md

 ---
-title:  "Checklist and Cheatsheet: Windows Forensics Analysis"
+title:  "Cheat-Sheet: Windows Forensics Analysis"
+tags:
-tags: DFIR
+- DFIR
+- Cheat-Sheet
 ---

 During a Windows Forensics engagement, I occasionally find myself forgetting essential tasks or unintentionally skipping analyzing importants artifacts.
 Therefore, this checklist (along with cheatsheet) could help myself (or readers) and ensure that I adhere to a systematic workflow when conducting Windows Forensics.